What event did you participate in or host as part of Team DPF?

 Share a favorite memory from your Team DPF fundraiser.

 I can’t pick a favorite!
-I didn’t finish RTR last year, but that’s part of my story!
-I got my bike and completed my first ride just a few months before the event.
+While I didn’t finish RTR last year, that’s part of my story!
+After I got my bike, I completed my first ride just a few months before the event.
 I wasn’t prepared, and I paid the price.
 On the first day, I pulled into the Team DPF aid station – probably the last Team DPF rider to pull in – and by that time, I had ridden more miles than I had in my whole life.
 I was tired, but I had to get going to keep up with the group.
 The wind was ferocious that day!
 And hot!
 I couldn’t click into my pedals, I was five seconds behind, and the wind turned that five-second deficit into a minute or two and counting.
 Soon, I was by myself.
 I started thinking I couldn’t finish.
 Then, another Team DPF rider returned and pulled me into the last aid station.
 I could have cried; I was so relieved.
 This is what riding with Team DPF means – someone will be there for you.

 My body had a hard time with RTR due to my lack of training and Parkinson’s.
 I wanted to continue, but I was clearly putting myself at risk.
 That’s when I got an email from Davis.
 He gave me words of wisdom from his many years of being on a professional team.
 He knew I was not at my best and reminded me that when riding with other cyclists or on a team, you must show up at your best.
 If you don’t, you not only compromise yourself, you compromise the team.
 I hadn’t thought about it that way, and it’s something I will never forget.
 You have to put the team first.
 I didn’t realize that people would look out for me and that I would help others.
 We were there to help each other finish.
 That’s the amazing part of Team DPF.
 We are there for each other.
 My teammates made it fun, made me feel safe and not alone, and I learned a lot.

 What challenges did you face when fundraising?